enkidevs/curriculum/lua/roblox-studio/understanding-studio/changing-object-property.md

 ### Brickcolor

 Changes the *color* of the object.
+Clicking on the color will bring up a variety of color options.

 ### CastShadow